FrugalX/ai_agents_ebook_draft/Chapter 7 Practical Tutorials.md

 generateQuiz("The Solar System", "easy");
 ```

+**Suggested Extension**
+-  Consider integrating a dynamic **StudentProfile** system to customize quiz difficulty and topics according to the student’s strengths and areas for improvement.

 ### **7.4.3 Language Learning Assistant**
 This tutorial focuses on creating a Language Learning Assistant using Generative AI.
 The assistant helps users practice vocabulary, grammar, and conversational skills in a target language.